mallory-jpg/sm-political-analysis/README.md

     consumer_key = <consumer_key>
     consumer_secret = <consumer_secret>
   ```
+  *Note*: headers and keys/variables in config.ini file don't need to be stored as strings, but when calling them in program, enclose references with quotes

 ### To scrape the web without getting blocked:
 Clone the following url into your project directory using Git or checkout with SVN: `https://github.com/tamimibrahim17/List-of-user-agents.git`.
 These .txt files contain User Agents and are specified by browser (shout out [Timam Ibrahim][https://github.com/tamimibrahim17]!).
 They will be randomized to avoid detection by web browsers.